lmas/lmas.github.io/src/blog/2021-06-12_hello_world.md

 ---
 title: Hello world
 date: 2021-06-12
-abstract: Introduction and documentation of this site
+abstract: Introduction and documentation of this site.
 toc: true
 banner: ./bg-hello_world.jpg
 banner-alt: Flying seagulls in a blue skye.